sadkowsk/codellama-Aug.2023/README.md

 **_B.
 Dataset Training_**
 - All models train on a 500B token domain-specific dataset (85% open-source GitHub code; 8% natural language about code; 7% general natural language), building on Llama 2's earlier training on 80B code tokens.
-- 7B and 13B Code Llama and Code Llama-Instruct models also undergo infilling code training, using a 90% random token masking rate to predict missing code from surrounding context and enable applications like auto-complete.
+- 7B, 13B Code Llama and Code Llama-Instruct models also undergo infilling code training, using a 90% token masking rate to predict missing code from surrounding context and enabling applications like auto-complete.

 **_D.
 Long Context Fine-Tuning_**
 - Uses 16,384 token sequences